Sonoran-Software/Sonoran-Store-Docs/five-bundle.md

 # FAQ
 ## Where can I purchase the Five Bundle?
-The Five Bundle subscription can be purchased for $49.99/MO USD on [FiveBundle.com](https://fivebundle.com).
+The Five Bundle subscription can be purchased for $29.99/MO or $69.69/Quarterly USD on [FiveBundle.com](https://fivebundle.com).

 ## What is included in the Five Bundle?
 ### **Sonoran Store:**